-The Trans Mountain Expansion Project (TMX) is a proposal by Trans Mountain Pipeline ULC, a subsidiary of Kinder Morgan, to twin the existing Trans Mountain oil pipeline and expand the Westridge Marine Terminal.
+The Trans Mountain Expansion Project (TMX) is a proposal by Trans Mountain Corporation, a subsidiary of Kinder Morgan, to twin the existing Trans Mountain oil pipeline and expand the Westridge Marine Terminal.
 The existing pipeline, built in 1953, runs from Edmonton, AB, to the Westridge Marine Terminal and the Chevron refinery in Burnaby, BC.
 Detailed information about the project can be found on the Trans Mountain website.

 The TMX project is subject to a review by the National Energy Board (NEB) under the Canadian Environmental Assessment Act, 2012 and the National Energy Board Act.
 On December 16, 2013, Trans Mountain Pipeline ULC filed an application with the NEB.